 Oslo used the Internet of Things in city development to monitor neighborhoods and plant a reasonable amount of greenery around the city.
 The city officials implemented a connected lighting system as well which makes Oslo one of the most energy-efficient cities in the world.
 The city is a poster child for private-public sector collaboration.
 Oslo uses IoT to ensure businesses are free to connect with public offices.

 If you are a representative of a public office and want your community to benefit from the Internet of Things, contact Digiteum.
-We have completed dozens of projects in all facets of urban life — including transportation, healthcare, public safety, and more.
+We have completed dozens of projects in all facets of urban life — including energy, healthcare, education, and more.

-Recently we worked on an IoT-enabled energy management system.
+Recently we've worked on an IoT-enabled energy management system.
 The main features include: